nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `BudgetTracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a Financial Record**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. Actor requests to add a financial record
+2. Actor inputs description and amount
+3. System shows the most recently added financial record
-4. AddressBook deletes the person
+4. Actor acknowledges the addition

     Use case ends.

+**Use case: Delete a Financial Record**

+**MSS**

+1. Actor requests to delete a financial record
+2. Actor inputs desired index of financial record to be deleted
+3. System shows the most recently deleted financial record
+4. Actor acknowledges the deletion

+    Use case ends

 **Extensions**

 * 2a.
+The given index is invalid.

+    * 2a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: View a Financial Record**

+1. Actor requests to view a financial record
+2. Actor inputs desired index of financial record to view
+3. System shows the financial record with corresponding index
+4. Actor completes viewing the desired financial record

+    Use case ends

+**Extensions**

-The list is empty.
+* 2a.
+The given index is invalid.

+    * 2a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: View current month's Financial Records**

+1. Actor requests to view current month's financial records
+2. System shows the current month's financial records
+3. Actor completes viewing the current month's financial record

+    Use case ends

+**Extensions**

+* 1a.
+The current month does not contain any financial records.

+    * 1a1.
+System shows an error message.

       Use case ends.

+**Use case: Set a budget**

+1. Actor requests to set budget
+2. Actor inputs desired budget amount
+3. System shows newly set monthly budget
+4. Actor acknowledges newly set monthly budget

+    Use case ends

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+The given budget amount is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-*{More to be added}*
+**Use case: View monthly budget**

+1. Actor requests to view monthly budget
+2. System shows monthly budget
+3. Actor completes viewing monthly budget

+    Use case ends

+**Extensions**

+* 1a.
+Monthly budget is not set.

+    * 1a1.
+System shows an error message.

+      Use case ends.

+**Use case: View remaining budget for the current month**

+1. Actor requests to view remaining budget for the current month
+2. System shows the remaining budget for the current month
+3. Actor completes viewing the remaining budget for the current month

+    Use case ends

+**Extensions**

+* 1a.
+Monthly budget is not set.

+    * 1a1.
+System shows an error message.

+      Use case ends.

 ### Non-Functional Requirements